 Our Board is led by an independent Chairman, Mr. Schechter.
 We believe this Board leadership structure serves the company and our stockholders well by providing independent leadership of the Board.
-However, if we were to decide that having a non-independent Chairman would better serve the company and our stockholders, our policy is to have a Lead Independent Director when the Chairman is not independent.
+However, if we were to decide that combining the Chairman and Chief Executive Officer positions would better serve the company and our stockholders, our policy is to have a Lead Independent Director.